Total : China Pulls Out of Giant Iranian Gas Project | MarketScreener

 By Benoit Faucon

-China National Petroleum Corp. has pulled out of a $5 billion natural-gas project in Iran, as sanctions force some of Tehran's last trading partners to pull back on investments in the Islamic Republic.
+China National Petroleum Corp. has pulled out of a $5 billion natural-gas project in Iran as escalating tensions threaten to sever Beijing's trade with Tehran, a key lifeline for the Islamic Republic.

+The exit by Beijing -- which had vowed to resist U.S. restrictions on Iran -- is a blow to Tehran's attempts to fight growing economic isolation and comes after Washington brought new sanctions on Chinese companies still trading with Iran.

 Iranian oil minister Bijan Zangeneh said Sunday that domestic company Petropars Co. had fully taken over a development project in the South Pars gas field after CNPC exited it.